PsychedelicOrange/byoe/sdf/README.md

 Each of them can have distinct materials.
 #### Primitives
 These are the collection of sdfs which are rendered together in 1 draw call.
 Operations can be specified on primitives also, which will be applied after all the sdfs operations and blending(min function) are processed.
+We will output one shader file per primitive.
 #### Mixing
 These will define which blend function to use btw two sdfs within a primitive, as well as bolean operations like union intersection, etc.
 If not specified, by default it will use a min function and union two objects.